 The Landing, The Rose, and Sunrise Recovery Ranch, the three providers in the Sober Living by the Sea network, are committed to providing the highest quality care possible.
 With our years of experience backing our success rate of helping men and women overcome addictions to prescription drugs, we are confident that we can help you or someone you care about do the same.

 Each center supplies not only the treatment methods needed to defeat an addiction to prescription medications, but The Landing, The Rose, and Sunrise Recovery Ranch also employ treatment professionals with specialized training and an unmatched dedication to seeking clients heal, recover, and thrive.

 If you would like to learn more about the programming options at a Sober Living by the Sea center, feel free to contact The Landing, The Rose, or Sunrise Recovery Ranch at a time that is convenient for you.
-Let our devoted staff and proven effective treatment help you or a loved one leave an addiction to prescription drugs in the past once and for all.
+Let our devoted staff and proven effective treatment & rehabilitation help you or a loved one leave an addiction to prescription drugs in the past once and for all.